On dimensions of frame spectral measures and their frame spectra: Reduction of the main result

-It is well known that (\cite{LabaWang2006,HeLaiLau2013}) that if $\mu$ is a frame spectral measure with frame $\Lambda$, then it has to be of ``pure type": $\mu$ is either discrete with $\sharp \Lambda<+\infty$, absolutely continuous with $\mathfrak{D}_d^{-}(\Lambda)>0$ or singular continuous with $\mathfrak{D}_d^{-}(\Lambda)=0$.
 If $\mu$ is discrete, then it has finitely many atoms \cite{HeLaiLau2013}, implying that $\dim \Lambda=\dim_e \mu=0$.
 If $\mu$ is absolutely continuous, then it is supported on a set of finite Lebesgue measure in $\R^d$, and its density function is bounded from above and from below almost everywhere on the support \cite{Lai2011}.
 It follows that if $\mu$ is absolutely continuous, then $\dim \Lambda=\dim_e \mu=d$.
 By the above argument, it is sufficient to prove Theorem \ref{main thm 1} for singular continuous measures.